HL7/davinci-dtr/input/pagecontent/specification.md

     <td>Code defining rules for what questions to display, the text of the question, the answers available, etc. can depend on calls to other payer interfaces and can leverage logic of any needed level of complexity, including using third-party rules engines.</td>
   </tr>
   <tr>
-    <td>Any population from payer data must occur at the time the <code>$questionnaire-package</code> operation is called and cannot be dependent on data populated from the EHR or entered by the user.</td>
+    <td>Any population from payer data must occur at the time the <a href="OperationDefinition-questionnaire-package.html"><code>$questionnaire-package</code></a> operation is called and cannot be dependent on data populated from the EHR or entered by the user.</td>
     <td>Answers to later questions can be pre-populated from payer data based on previously answered questions (whether answered by pre-population from the EHR or by users)</td>
   </tr>
   <tr>